-All newly hired Detention Officers attend a 180-hour academy of professional classroom training instructed by senior staff from the department.
+All newly hired Detention Officers attend an academy of professional classroom training instructed by senior staff from the department.

 You will need to contact the inmate by either writing him/her a letter (click here to read about the rules and regulations for Offender Mail ) or wait for the inmate to call you and instruct him/her to complete a “Property Release Form”.
 The form needs to be submitted to the Detention Officer in charge of his/her housing unit.
 Once a supervisor approves the request and item(s) to be released,